HIT-HPC-Group/PROFPRED/README.md

 PROFPRED
 =============

-PROFPRED is a LLVM-based performance prediction framework for predicting computation and communication performance separately on small-scale prototypes of target systems.
+This is a LLVM-based performance prediction framework for predicting computation and communication performance separately on small-scale prototypes of target systems.

 ## Build